 Book Groups at the Library

-The Friends of the Library sponsor three book clubs at Memorial Hall Library.
-The clubs meet monthly September to June.
+Memorial Hall Library sponsors three book clubs at the Library.
+The clubs meet monthly.
 New members are always welcome.
-Links for the 2016-2017 book lists are below, but you can find the brochure at the library and each session's selection in the library calendar.
+Links for the 2023-2024 book lists are below, and each session's selection is listed in the library calendar.

 Resources for Book Group Readers

 Starting a book group doesn't take much--just interested participants and good reading material.
 It's a good idea, though, to think about what you and your fellow readers would like to get from the experience, and plan accordingly.
 Memorial Hall Library suggests the following books and Internet sites to guide you in your group's development: